Emergency Basic Needs Distribution

 -Available 24 hours a day, 7 days per week.

-Offering various household supplies and food to Bear and Camp Fire survivors in the Gridley area.
+Offering various household supplies and food to Camp Fire and Bear/North Complex Fire survivors in the Gridley area.
 Supplies vary depending on donations, but include new toiletries, household items like toilet paper, paper towels, cleaning supplies, pet food, clothing, and non-perishable foods.
 Food donations also sometimes include fresh produce, but produce items are never guaranteed.

 Located at: 893 Hazel Street, Gridley 95948.
 Survivors can drop in to access service on Tuesdays from 10am-1pm.